Misterblue/misterblue.github.io/programming/herbal/index.md

 but it has interfaces for adapting many different existing virtual world and augmented reality systems to a single view.
-Thist creates a system where an
+This creates a single 3D view where an
 [OpenSimulator] avatar can stand next to and interact with a [High Fidelity] avatar.

-For augmented reality, one can look out into the real world and see information from different sources all merged into one enhanced view.
+For augmented reality, one can look out into the real world and have a combined view of information from different sources all merged into one enhanced view.

-This works for everything from 3D headsets to phones to desktops and can be used for education, entertainment, training, and gaming.
+This viewer architecture works for everything from 3D headsets to phones to desktops.
+It is useful for uses including education, entertainment, training, and gaming.

-After reading this document you will understand how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be a part of this general architecture.
+After reading this document you will understand how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be connected to a single 3D view.

 This article describes the general concepts and architecture while more detailed and focused documents will be created for the different components of the system.

+## The Pieces

+The world a 3D views needs to fit into has many, many sources of 3D content.
+There are many virtual worlds to explore and, for augmented reality, there are many companies all wanting to own and control the sources of information.

+So, any viewer has to first and foremost be able to merge these multitude data sources.

+Next, a 3D viewer has to adapt to many configurations.
+Head mounted 3D displays are hot at the moment but people still have computer screens and then there are the mobile phones.
+Augmented reality will have glasses, tablets, and anywhere there is glass.

+So, at the center of a view experience, is a viewer ("Basil") which connects to a multitude of 3D object sources.
+To get Basil hooked up, a session manager ("Pesto") sets up the connections and is the coordination hub of the user's interactions.
+Pesto gets login information from the user, creates the Basil viewer, sets the initial place in the world to view, queries for the Content Servers, and links the Content Servers to Basil.
+The Content Servers then send Basil the items to display.

 ## Finding Content Servers

-Imagine a computer system for looking at a place.
-The 'view' looking into a virtual world or looking out into the real world has a 'camera' at some location that is looking in some direction.
+The Basil model of looking into a virtual world or looking out into the real world is based on a 'camera' at some location that is pointing in some direction.
-The problem is is figure out what that camera sees and how to access representations for what should be in the view.
+The problem is is figure out what that camera sees and how to access representations for what should be in the camera view.

 The view process is imagined to be: